 The follow-up period is 3 months after remission.
-For subjects in Arms 2 and 3 who receive SHP655 supplementation after remission, follow up after the last dose of IP will be 2 months if supplementation is given in week 4 after remission.
+For subjects who receive SHP655 supplementation after remission, follow up after the last dose of IP will be 2 months if supplementation is given in week 4 after remission.
 Subjects maybe contacted for up to 6 months after study completion to correct or complete study data collection.